hamza-ain-uddin-khan/hamza-ain-uddin-khan/README.md

 ## About Me 👋

-Hi, I'm Hamza Khan, a Software Engineer specializing in backend and full-stack development.
+Hi, I'm Hamza Khan, a Software Engineer specializing in backend development.
 I have a strong foundation in **Laravel**, **PHP**, with a proven track record of delivering robust and scalable solutions.

 ## Tools and Languages

 - **Backend**: Laravel, CodeIgniter, PHP, OctoberCMS, Joomla, Smarty
-- **Frontend**: HTML, CSS, JavaScript (optional to expand)
+- **Frontend**: HTML, CSS, JavaScript
 - **Database**: MySQL or other relational databases
 - **Tools & Platforms**: Composer, Git, Apache